Out on the Camino, our bodies adapt quickly, and with the right fitness plan, a walking holiday will be a breeze!

 - Cold, wet weather will require the boots to be waterproof with a higher cut.

-- If you will only be carrying a daypack on your walks and hikes, mid cut lightweight boots or low cut shoes may be just what you need.
+- If you only carry a daypack on your walks and hikes, mid-cut lightweight boots or low-cut shoes may be just what you need.
 But this will also depend on the terrain and the weather.

-- If you will be carrying a fully loaded backpack you’ll need to opt for a heavier high cut boot which will help provide stability and support.
+- If you are carrying a fully loaded backpack, you’ll need to opt for a heavier high-cut boot which will help provide stability and support.